Electrode-iOS/ELCodable/README.md

 # Coconut
-THGCodable, a Modeling decoding/encoding framework for Swift.
+THGCodable, a data model decoding/encoding framework for Swift.